awsdocs/aws-systems-manager-user-guide/doc_source/syman-inventory-troubleshooting.md

-# Troubleshooting Problems with Systems Manager Inventory<a name="syman-inventory-troubleshooting"></a>
+# Troubleshooting problems with Systems Manager Inventory<a name="syman-inventory-troubleshooting"></a>

 This topic includes information about how to troubleshoot common errors or problems with Systems Manager Inventory\.